StartSteps-Digital-Education-GmbH/Mock-Data/Coding_Example.md

 In development mode, using `ts-node` allows you to run TypeScript files directly without compiling them to JavaScript first.
 This speeds up the development process, as you can make changes and see the results immediately.
 The build command is typically used in production to compile TypeScript into optimized JavaScript files, which can then be served by a Node.js server.

+### When to Use Git Branches

+Git branches are a powerful feature that allows developers to work on different versions of a project simultaneously.
+They enable parallel development, experimentation, and collaboration without affecting the main codebase.
+Here’s a breakdown of when to use Git branches and the implications of using them for significant changes.

+#### When to Use Git Branches

+1. **Feature Development**:
+   - **Purpose**: Create a new feature or functionality.
+   - **Example**: If you’re adding a new user authentication system, you can create a branch named `feature/authentication` to isolate your work until it’s complete.

+2. **Bug Fixes**:
+   - **Purpose**: Address specific bugs or issues in the code.
+   - **Example**: If a bug is reported in the payment processing module, you can create a branch called `bugfix/payment-issue` to work on the fix without disrupting the main branch.

+3. **Experimentation**:
+   - **Purpose**: Test new ideas or approaches without affecting the main codebase.
+   - **Example**: If you want to try a new library or framework, you can create a branch named `experiment/new-library` to explore its integration.

+4. **Collaboration**:
+   - **Purpose**: Allow multiple developers to work on different features or fixes simultaneously.
+   - **Example**: Each developer can create their own branches for their assigned tasks, making it easier to manage contributions.

+5. **Release Management**:
+   - **Purpose**: Prepare for a new release or version of the software.
+   - **Example**: Create a branch named `release/v1.0` to finalize features and fixes before merging into the main branch for deployment.

+### Why Using Branches for Big Changes is Not Optimal

+While branches are useful for many scenarios, using them for significant changes—such as switching databases or choosing between serverful and serverless architectures—can lead to complications.
+Here are some reasons why:

+1. **Complexity of Merges**:
+   - **Issue**: Large changes often involve extensive modifications across multiple files and components.
+Merging these changes back into the main branch can be complex and error-prone.
+   - **Example**: If you switch from a SQL database to a NoSQL database, the data models, queries, and possibly the entire application architecture may need to change.
+Merging these changes can lead to conflicts and integration issues.

+2. **Long-Lived Branches**:
+   - **Issue**: Branches that exist for an extended period can become stale, leading to integration challenges when it’s time to merge.
+   - **Example**: If a branch for a new database implementation is open for several weeks, the main branch may have evolved significantly, making it difficult to reconcile differences.

+3. **Testing and Validation**:
+   - **Issue**: Large changes require thorough testing.
+If the branch diverges significantly from the main branch, it may be challenging to ensure that all features work correctly together.
+   - **Example**: If you implement serverless functions in a separate branch, you need to ensure that they integrate seamlessly with the existing codebase, which may have changed during development.

+4. **Team Coordination**:
+   - **Issue**: Large changes often require input from multiple team members.
+Coordinating efforts across branches can lead to miscommunication and duplicated work.
+   - **Example**: If one developer is working on a new database while another is refactoring the application, they may inadvertently conflict with each other’s changes.

+5. **Deployment Challenges**:
+   - **Issue**: Deploying large changes can be risky, especially if they involve fundamental shifts in architecture.
+It’s often better to implement such changes incrementally.
+   - **Example**: Transitioning from a serverful to a serverless architecture might be better handled through a series of smaller, manageable changes rather than a single large branch.

+### Best Practices for Managing Large Changes

+1. **Incremental Changes**: Break down large changes into smaller, manageable tasks.
+This approach allows for easier testing and integration.
+2. **Feature Flags**: Use feature flags to toggle new features on and off in production.
+This allows you to deploy code without exposing it to users until it’s ready.
+3. **Regular Merges**: Regularly merge changes from the main branch into your feature branch to keep it up to date and reduce merge conflicts.
+4. **Collaborative Development**: Encourage collaboration and communication among team members to ensure everyone is aligned on the changes being made.

 ### Conclusion

 This guide provides a complete overview of building a marketing platform with user authentication, roles, and testing using TypeScript, PostgreSQL, and Jest.
 By following these steps, you can create a robust application that meets the needs of advertisers and publishers while ensuring secure and efficient user management.
 Feel free to expand on this foundation by adding more features and refining the application!

+Git branches are an essential tool for managing development workflows, especially for feature development, bug fixes, and experimentation.
+However, for significant changes like switching databases or architectural shifts, it’s often more effective to adopt an incremental approach.
+This minimizes complexity, reduces the risk of integration issues, and fosters better collaboration among team members.
+By following best practices, teams can navigate large changes more effectively while maintaining a stable codebase.